ruachang/UIUC-CS543-ECE549/MP5/README.md

        gradescope.
 If you want, you can also show your scores on the class leaderboard, and challenge your classmates to beat you!

-       **We will give upto 5pts of extra credits to top performing entries on the leaderboard!**
+       **We will give upto 5pts of extra credits to top 5 performing entries on the leaderboard!
+Note that late submissions will not be eligible for extra-credits.**

        **In your report, include:** Test set accuracy (category-wise and aggregate) for your best model.
 You can get this from gradescope.
 A reasonable submission with more than 67% accuracy will be given full credit for this part.

 2. **Semantic Segmentation [40 pts].** In this part, you will build your own sementic segmentation on a subset of the [COCO-Stuff ](https://github.com/nightrome/cocostuff).
 This task comprises of classifying image pixels into the following 6 categories: background, sports, accessory, animal, vehicle, person.
 We will use the mean average precision (on the soft output) and mean intersection over union (of the hard output) to measure performance.
 We provide code for computing these metrics.
+Please note that for the entirety of question 2 (including extra credits), you are not allowed to use any other pretrained models besides resnet18 pre-trained on the ImageNet dataset. you are also not allowed to use any additional datasets other than the ones that we have provided you.

     <div align="center">
     <img src="vis_valset_gt.png" width="80%">